leeanncafferata/clio3-syllabus/source/schedule.md

 ### Exercises

 Come to class with all the exercises from these chapters solved as a separate JavaScript file.

-Note that if you've installed node.js, you should be able to run scripts from the command line.
-Suppose you have a file `hello.js` that contains this one line:

-{% highlight javascript linenos %}
-console.log("Hello world.");
-{% endhighlight %}

-You can run this file with the command `node hello.js`.

 You should understand how to use conditionals, loops, functions.
 Do your best to understand scope and closures, as well as recursion.
 We will work with these in class with some real historical data.

 ### Due

 ## Sept.
 17: Data Structures in JavaScript

-### Goal

 ### Reading